Jobs for college students don’t have to be about just the paycheck – although the cash is definitely a big perk of any student job!

 6. Community Service

 Community service jobs for college students offer a wide variety of options.
-You may help organize fundraising events, contribute to the organization’s website or newsletter, or promote the organization by speaking at public events.
+You’ll get to help organize fundraising events, contribute to the organization’s website or newsletter, and promote the organization by speaking at public events.

 Part-time jobs for college students in the community service sector not only allow you to develop communication and organizational skills, but also show future employers that you are involved and active in your local community.